mdkawsardev/TypeWriter-Js-With-Multiple-Item/README.md

-Excellent TypeWriter effect using JavaScript <br>
+Excellent TypeWriter effect using HTML, CSS, and JavaScript <br>
 It contains multiple data in an array <br>
 live demo: https://mdkawsardev.github.io/TypeWriter-Js-With-Multiple-Item/